ChrstphrHll/npc_gen/students/Gabrilo Kulo.md

 # Gabrilo Kulo
 ---
 ### Description
-- Half-Orc Cleric from Magmus Centerhold
+- Half-Orc Cleric from Principality of the Palus Peoples
 - 2nd year Diplomacy student in Elkenval
-- short straight red hair that's braided, Gray eyes, and Pale Green skin
+- long wavy auburn hair that's plain, Gray eyes, and Pale Green skin
 - Is Easygoing and Profligate, and has Intelligence as their ideal

 ### Organizations